 POSTFLOP POKER RANGE

-Once you’ve arrived at a preflop range for your opponent, this becomes the baseline for all of your postflop hand reading.
-From this point forward, you should only be removing hands from your opponent’s range based on their actions, not adding any.
-Each action a player makes on the flop, turn, or river should reduce the number of hands in their range, as hands within their range are played differently from one another.
+Once you’ve assigned a preflop range to your opponent, that range becomes the baseline for all of your postflop hand reading.
+From this point, you should only remove hands from your opponent’s range based on their actions, not add any.
+Each action your opponent takes should narrow down their range.

-A common mistake players make when they start using poker ranges is they add hands in after they’ve already decided on a preflop range.
+A common mistake new players make is adding hands after they’ve already decided on a preflop range.

-For example, if your opponent is a tight player who raises UTG, there’s no chance they have a hand like A2o.
-Therefore if your opponent makes a big bet on a flop like Q22, it’s close to impossible for your opponent to have trips.
-However, some players will look at that flop and the aggressive action and suddenly assume that they could have 2x in their range.
-This is not the case!
+For example, if your opponent is a tight player and raises UTG, you can safely assume they don’t have a hand like A2o.
+So if the flop comes Q22♠, it’s nearly impossible for your opponent to have trips.
+Some players will suddenly assume that 2x is in their opponent’s range simply because they bet aggressively on the flop, but that’s not the case.

-Hand reading is about following a logical story from beginning to end.
-You estimate your opponent’s range preflop, and then you remove hands based on each action they take until you arrive at the river.
+Hand reading is about following a logical progression from preflop to the river.
+You estimate your opponent’s range preflop, and as the hand unfolds, you remove hands based on their actions until you arrive at the river with a more precise idea of their range.

 BETTING TYPE: FREQUENCY AND PATTERNS

-Just like how preflop hands are played differently from one another, not all hands play the same way postflop.
-Therefore, whenever your opponent makes an action like checking, they’re splitting their range, so you can discard all the hands your opponent would bet with.
-But how do you know which hands your opponents use in each of their ranges?
-This is why you need to study the patterns of your opponent to be able to deduce how they play certain types of hands.
+Similar to preflop hands being played differently, not all hands are played the same postflop.
+Whenever your opponent takes an action like checking, they’re splitting their range, and you can remove the hands that they would normally bet with.
+So how do you know which hands belong in each range?
+This is why studying your opponent’s patterns is essential to deduce how they play certain types of hands.

 THE ABC PLAYER